boothr16/Ecommerce-scraper/README.md

 5) urllib3

 TODO:
-1) Add headers for additional browsers and operating systems.
-2) Use Selenium to parse webpages generated with Javascript.
-3) Add push notifications via email to alert when an item is back in stock.
-4) Add push notifications via text to alert when an item is back in stock.
+1) Store SKU #'s by retailer in PostgreSQL DB.
+2) Replace current item links with add-to-cart links.
+3) Push email to client when a SKU becomes available to purchase.